Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 by the uniform distribution of target centers, and where c is a proportionality constant.
 We are subtracting off from the probability that the 3rd target creates a tangency, the probability that the 3rd target does not create an error, for as noted going from \ref{sensor_field1} to \ref{sensor_field2} the number of errors does not increase.

-For $\mbox{radius}=6$, and given two tangent disks, there are on average (for the 88 possible setups, with a ``center disk'' held fixed) 21.455 points where a case such as either \ref{sensor_field2} or \ref{sensor_field3} can occur, so we take $c=21.455$ for second-order errors (see figure \ref{calculate:c2}).
+For radii of 6, and given two tangent disks, there are on average (for the 88 possible setups, with a ``center disk'' held fixed) 21.455 points where a case such as either \ref{sensor_field2} or \ref{sensor_field3} can occur, so we take $c=21.455$ for second order errors (see Figure \ref{calculate:c2}).
 The value 21.455 is an exact value calculated by an exhaustive search of all possible points for a third disk, averaged over all 88 possible setups.

 Next, put down the 4th target.
-Note that in our second-order-error world, $\mathrm{E}_3$ equals the number of \ref{sensor_field1}, \ref{sensor_field2}, or \ref{sensor_field3} type situations that are expected to occur.
-We take each of these situations represented by $\mathrm{E}_3$ to have on average $c=21.455$ points around them where another disk can be centered such as to not cause an error, while still causing a tangency (see figure \ref{calculate:c2}).
-So, as part of calculating the expected number of errors, when calculating the number of tangencies adding a 4th target is expected to create, we subtract off the probability of one of these tangencies being created by a target being centered at one of the $c\cdot\mathrm{E}_3$ ``good~points.''
+Note that in our second order-error world, $\mathrm{E}_3$ equals the number of \ref{sensor_field1}, \ref{sensor_field2}, or \ref{sensor_field3} type situations that are expected to occur.
+We take each of these situations represented by $\mathrm{E}_3$ to have on average $c=21.455$ points around them where another disk can be centered such as to not cause an error, while still causing a tangency (see Figure \ref{calculate:c2}).
+So, as part of calculating the expected number of errors, when calculating the number of tangencies adding a 4th target is expected to create, we subtract off the probability of one of these tangencies being created by the 4th disk being centered at one of the $c\cdot\mathrm{E}_3$ ``good~points.''
 So,

 What we are studying here is the case where a ``center'' disk is held in a fixed position, has a height function of 1, and there is a 2nd disk tangent to this center disk.
 A 3rd disk tangent to the center disk can be sufficiently near the first tangency such as to not cause an error -- so that this one grouping of three disks results in only one error.
 A fourth disk can be brought in tangent to the center disk, but still discriminate itself against the second or third disk.
 This one grouping still only contains one error.